What data quotas do exist and how to list usage?

 mmlsquota -g <group> [ <FS_without_leading_/> | -C just.fz-juelich.de ]

 The output for the specified file system or all file systems of the JUST storage cluster will show the usage summary of the specified group (not the members) in KByte units by default.
 For better reading a unit of measure can be specified or GPFS can select the best that fits.
-To do so specify the option (with GPFS 3.5.x)
+To do so specify the option (with GPFS 3.5.x and later)

 System actions when limits are exceeded